-We’ve all wondered about this one before.
+We know that weight loss comes down to one thing – burn more calories than we consume.
+And at one time or another we’ve all wondered: how do I burn more calories.
 How can we burn the most fat in the least amount of time?
 Which workout moves are the most efficient?
 Which exercises burn the most calories?
 How many calories does jumping jacks burn?

 But are you ready to kick it up a notch?
 Try jump squats to burn more calories.
 They’re much more difficult, they wear your legs out much faster, and they burn way more calories.
 Just 30 jump squats–with 30-second rests between sets of ten–can burn 100 calories in almost no time at all.

-The dreaded plank!
 This move is difficult to master as you build your upper body and core strength, but it’s so worth it.
 One day you’ll find it easy to hold a one-minute (or even three-minute!) plank.
-Until then… practice makes perfect, and it certainly burns a lot of calories!

 Holding a plank burns more calories the longer you do it, as your body starts struggling to support your weight and fires up all of its calorie-burning engines.
 You can burn significant calories in a plank, but it will take a while… which is why working up to plank walks is a great idea.
 Instead of a plain old hold, plank walks get you moving, using more muscles, and burning more calories.